aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 1. Drag a UITableViewController to the canvas, just to the right of the login scene.
 2. Press CTRL and click-and-drag from the "Sign In" button to the UITableViewController.
 3. You should see a blue line and when you hover over the table, it should highlight.
 4. Let go of the mouse button.
 A small dark menu should appear.
-This is asking you what kind of Segue you want to create.
+This is asking you what kind of Segue it should create for you.
 5. Click on "Push."
 6. Run your app!